gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/Set-AIPScanner.md

 ### -SqlServerInstance
 Specifies the new SQL Server instance on which to create a database for the Azure Information Protection scanner.

-For information about the SQL Server requirements:

-- For the general availability version: See [Prerequisites for the Azure Information Protection scanner](https://docs.microsoft.com/en-us/azure/information-protection/deploy-aip-scanner#prerequisites-for-the-azure-information-protection-scanner).

-- For the preview version: See [Prerequisites for the Azure Information Protection scanner](https://docs.microsoft.com/en-us/azure/information-protection/deploy-aip-scanner-preview#prerequisites-for-the-azure-information-protection-scanner).
+For information about the SQL Server requirements, see [Prerequisites for the Azure Information Protection scanner](https://docs.microsoft.com/en-us/azure/information-protection/deploy-aip-scanner-preview#prerequisites-for-the-azure-information-protection-scanner).

 For the default instance, specify the server name.
 For example: SQLSERVER1.